 We aim to keep all staff up to date with relevant training and developments in teaching practice in relation to children with SEND.
-The SEN Coordinating Team can access relevant courses and relevant external training.
+Some training is disseminated by the SENDCo.
+Staff can access relevant courses and relevant external training.
 Opportunities for all staff are available.